FunnyLittleFox/Final-Project-MMB/README.md

 Marta: Front-End
 Mason: Back-End
-Bryanna: Favorites Feature
+Bryanna: Favorites Feature . was supposed to
-Joram: Database
+Joram: Database . was supposed to

 The Technologies: